 I've been wanting to try my hand at making a snow globe tumbler ever since I started to see them pop up all over my TikTok feed.
 They are such an excellent project to make and give as gifts; I've seen loads made themed to holidays such as Halloween with tiny pumpkin sequins and black and orange glitter floating around inside.

 They'd also work really well as wedding keepsakes or gifts - change the glitter up to match the wedding's color theme, and then vinyl the wedding date with a bridesmaids name along the front!
-For a video tutorial showing you step-by-step how to make a similar tumbler, pop on over to our YouTube Channel and check out the Snow Globe Tumbler with Glue tutorial.
+For a video tutorial showing you step-by-step how to make a similar tumbler, pop on over to the Design Bundles YouTube Channel and check out the Snow Globe Tumbler Tutorial with Glue.

 The possibilities with these snow globe tumblers really are endless; there are so many different colored glitters and sequins you could use.